lynxthecat/cake-autorate/INSTALLATION.md

 - [SSH into the router](https://github.com/RMerl/asuswrt-merlin.ng/wiki/SSHD)

-- Make sure these are installed: entware; bash; iputils-ping; and fping.
+- Make sure these are installed: entware; coreutils-mktemp; bash; iputils-ping; and fping.

 - Use the installer script by copying and pasting each of the commands below.
 The commands retrieve the current version from this repo: